InvictaAIdev/Aleph/README.md

 Aleph is a modular AI framework that enables the integration of multiple large language model providers and APIs into a unified agentic system.

-It allows users to connect and orchestrate different models depending on task requirements, provider preference, and operational constraints.
+It allows users to connect and orchestrate different models based on task requirements, provider capabilities, and operational constraints.

 ---